smudger/blog-client/content/posts/implementing-validation-in-the-ddd-paradigm.md

 I think **this article from Microsoft** provides a great introduction to the discussion.
 They begin by explaining that the main responsibility of an aggregate is to ensure it is always in a valid state.
 Furthermore, an aggregate should protect itself from being made invalid.
 In practice, this would mean placing checks on any method they expose which changes their state and reject any changes that would cause them to become invalid.

 Let's explore this proposal a little more.
 Firstly, we need to settle on what we mean for an aggregate to be valid.
-We will soon see that the definition is up for some debate, but for now let us come up with a naive first pass.
+We will soon see that there is some nuance to this definition, but for now let us come up with a simple first pass.
 Following the principles of DDD, let us first define an aggregate to be valid if it is in a state that is possible in the real world.

 For example, consider an inventory management system.
 This system may feature a product aggregate, containing a stock count property, which would store the number of items of that product left in stock.
 We would ask ourselves what values this stock count property could take.
 Hopefully it should be pretty apparent that the we would accept positive integers as a value.
 Similarly, we would accept zero to indicate that the product is out of stock.
 It would be nonsensical to accept negative integers, as we have no concept of having negative stock levels.
 Similarly, a fractional stock count would be meaningless in our domain.
 Therefore, we are led to the conclusion that our product aggregate is valid if its stock count is always a non-negative integer.